 Eating out in Argentina can be generally cheaper than buying some some supermarkets.
 So its no surprise that during the evening, you will find many food outlets and stans selling street food.
 Selling hot dogs (panchos) is very popular in Argentina, as well as hamburgers and Pizzas.
 They are local delicacies, which have to be tried as well!
 However, be careful with street food, as sometimes the quality of the food can be bad and make one have stomach problems and other symptoms if you're not used to the water and oil they are prepared.

 Vegetarians may struggle to find many options, particularly outside Buenos Aires, though fruits and salads are widely available.
 A strong Italian influence means quality coffee and ice cream is popular, and in Buenos Aires there are many Gelaterias (ice cream shops).

-TIP: In Argentina, they dine very late, 9pm being still very early.
-But good restaurants get full quickly so going for dinner about after 10pm is advised or you might be waiting for a long time for a table.
+TIP: In Argentina, local people usually dine quite late, specially during the weekends.
+Good restaurants get full quickly so going for dinner before 9 pm is advised or you might be waiting for a long time for a table.
 You can find restaurants open for dinning from 8pm till 1am.